+grade Performance

+A All above bulleted components are present.

-If all components are present you will get an A, one is missing or of poor quality, or blog is posted late (but within less than a week from due date) a B, two are missing or of poor quality, or blog is more than a week late, a C, three are missing or of poor quality, a D, and an F if no blog is posted.
+В One component is missing or of poor quality, or blog is posted late (but within

+less than a week from due date).

+C Two or more components missing or of poor quality, or blog is more than a week

+late.

+D Three or more components are missing or of poor quality.